cse110-sp23-group6/cse110-sp23-group6/admin/meetings/041823-kickoff.md

 ## Today's Topics
  - Team Brand
    - Powell’s fanclub
+   - Sixth Sense

+ - Planning on working in 2 groups to better distribute the work.
  - Team page
+   - Brian
+   - Fayaz
+   - Jose
+   - Botao
  - Team video
+   - Wilson
+   - Prisha
+   - Bao
+   - Vasil
+-
  - Group contract
     - Working on that with the TA on wednesday Apr 19